hyperledger/besu/CODING-CONVENTIONS.md

 * Usually the most performant.
 Without data showing another approach is faster, stick with the simple design
 * Not simplistic:

-  - Ethereum is complex and Pantheon must handle this complexity and operate correctly and securely
+  - Ethereum is complex and Besu must handle this complexity and operate correctly and securely
-  - Pantheon code should align with well-established Ethereum abstractions and terminology used in Ethereum specifications
+  - Besu code should align with well-established Ethereum abstractions and terminology used in Ethereum specifications
   - Aim to make the code as simple as possible but no simpler

 ## 2.2 Idiomatic Java

-Pantheon embraces typical Java idioms including using an Object Oriented approach to design.
+Besu embraces typical Java idioms including using an Object Oriented approach to design.
 This includes:
 * Providing alternate behaviours via polymorphism instead of having conditional logic scattered through the codebase.
 For example, `ProtocolSpec` provides a standard interface to blockchain operations and multiple implementations define the different behaviours for each Ethereum milestone.
 * Encapsulating behaviour and data together in classes.
 For example, `BytesValue` encapsulates byte data and methods operating on the byte data. `BytesValue.isZero()` is an instance method instead of accepting a `BytesValue` parameter.